kshetline/rpi-acu-rite-temperature/README.md

 _This library was inspired by work originally done by [Ray Wang](http://rayshobby.net/?p=8998)._

-`rpi-acu-rite-433mhz` can be used for JavaScript/TypeScript programming in a Node.js environment, or the included C++ code can be used directly.
+`rpi-acu-rite-temperature` can be used for JavaScript/TypeScript programming in a Node.js environment, or the included C++ code can be used directly.
 It is the JavaScript/TypeScript interface that is documented here.

 Full functionality requires a Raspberry Pi, but this code can be installed and compiled under MacOS (and perhaps Windows as well — not yet verified) in such a way that it returns simulated data for testing and development use.

 ### Installation

-`npm install rpi-acu-rite-433mhz`
+`npm install rpi-acu-rite-temperature`

 ### Usage

-`const { addSensorDataListener, removeSensorDataListener } = require('rpi-acu-rite-433mhz');`
+`const { addSensorDataListener, removeSensorDataListener } = require('rpi-acu-rite-temperature');`

 _...or..._

-`import { addSensorDataListener, PinSystem, removeSensorDataListener } from 'rpi-acu-rite-433mhz';`
+`import { addSensorDataListener, PinSystem, removeSensorDataListener } from 'rpi-acu-rite-temperature';`

 ### HtSensorData